rokugo-lang/rokugo/docs/language.md

 `a & b` represents a product type, which is a subtype of both `a` and `b` at the same type.

-Note that the union and product operators may also be used as noops in prefix form, to help with aligning declarations vertically:
+Note that the union and product operators may also be used as noops in prefix form, to help with aligning item declarations vertically:

 ```rokugo
 let Colors =